jeffreycao1998/shopify-clone/README.md

 This is an ongoing project and will see how far I can get with this within a year!

-Feel free to contact me @ jeffcao05@gmail.com if you have any questions or want to report any bugs!
+Please contact me @ jeffcao05@gmail.com if you have any questions or want to report any bugs!